 Unspotted Saw-Whet Owl

 The Unspotted Saw-whet Owl is considered critically endangered in Mexico.
 Scattered sightings of this owl have occurred in Guatemala, Nicaragua, Costa Rica, and Western Panama.
 The threats of deforestation are of major concern for this cute little owl.
 Since they live in scattered and remote high-elevation cloud forests, there are no accurate population estimates for this species.
 The dangers of destroying nocturnal species like this one are great.
 This is particularly true of species in third world countries with high population growth and density, where the forests are being destroyed for fuel and agriculture.
 This is exactly the case in Chiapas where air pollution from the burning and stripping of the forests is widely prevalent.
 The balance of nature depends on the nocturnal predator base.
-So little is known about the owls and they are so seldom seen that they are all too easily destroyed.
+We know very little about the owls.
+Since we seldom see them they’re vulnerable to eradication.

-Next on our list was the newly-defined Guatemalan Pygmy-Owl.
+Next on our list of Chiapas owls was the newly-defined Guatemalan Pygmy-Owl.
 It has a very small range in Mexico and Guatemala and possibly also Nicaragua.
-This owl is also a high-elevation species found at over 8,000 feet.
-This is a small, sparrow-sized owl that is diurnal, and very difficult to find, observe, or photograph since it stays way up at the top of big trees in the dry forest canopy.
+Since this owl is resident at over 8,000 feet, it is also a high-elevation species.
+It is a small diurnal owl that is about the size of a sparrow.
+It is very difficult to find, observe, or photograph since it stays way up at the top of big trees in the dry forest canopy.
 Current research has proposed this division from the Mountain Pygmy-Owl based on geographic separation, DNA, and vocal differences.
 We agree and have followed this taxonomy on our owling.com website.

 Bearded Screech-Owl was also high on our list of Chiapas owls.
-Finding this cute little screech-owl was fairly simple compared to the other owls we sought.
+Finding this cute little screech-owl was fairly simple when compared to the other owls we had looked for.
 Although in previous trips into this region, I had found this species at lower elevations, it was also in the cloud forests where we were looking for the Unspotted Saw-whet Owl.
 In general, we sort of stumbled upon this owl while searching for the other Chiapas owls.

 Bearded Screech-Owl occurs in both brown and red morphs which are about equally abundant.
 This owl has a very restricted range limited to Chiapas and Guatemala.
 It faces the same threats of deforestation and habitat loss as the Unspotted Saw-whet Owl does.
 The difference between the threats to these two owls is in range and density.
 The Unspotted Saw-whet Owl is solitary and has a territory which makes its population density very low.
 It has a larger range but a low density within that range.
 The Bearded Screech-Owl has a very small range but lives in a social collection or group.
 When you find these owls, there are several in an area.